ProlificsPanther/LoginTemplate/README.md

 # LoginTemplate
-A simple HTML Template to help get you get started on designing your Panther Web Login screen,
+A simple HTML Template to help get you get started with designing your Panther Web Login screen,

 ![](login.PNG)